 8. Landing Page

-Creating a compelling landing page is critical to successfully capturing SaaS leads.
 The landing page represents the start of your marketing funnel.
-It is the first thing that your target audience sees before they opt in as a lead.
-Make sure to offer something of value that will enable you to capture your audience’s information before proceeding to the lead nurturing process.
+It’s the first thing that your target audience sees before they opt in as a lead.
+Focus on offering something of value that will allow you to capture your audience’s information before proceeding to the lead-nurturing process.
+A well-designed landing page can make all the difference when it comes to turning interest into action.
+It’s your chance to grab a potential customer’s attention, keep them engaged, and guide them toward becoming a qualified lead.

 These are the best practices when creating a landing page that captures leads: